amm414/amm414/README.md

 # 👋 Hi, I’m @amm414.

+## A little about myself ...

-I graduated from Pitt in the Winter of 2019.
-I have a double major in Computer Science and Economics-Statistics.
-I have been unable to work since 2019 because I have been caretaking for my disabled mother (Multiple Sclerosis) since the Covid-19 pandemic began.
+I am a motivated, passionate, analytical data scientist, economist, and software developer.
+I graduated with a double major from the University of Pittsburgh in Economics-Statistics and Computer Science.
+My philosophy is to keep learning new skills and refining existing skills as business needs and technology rapidly change.
+I have been unable to work since the beginning of the Covid-19 pandemic because of caretaking responsibilities for my disabled mother (Multiple Sclerosis) and recovery of a torn labrum surgery (shoulder).

 ## 📫 How to reach me